Cord Blood Donation and Storage

 Donation to Public Banks or Private Banking

 Historically, the chance of using one’s cord blood has been low.
 The American Academy of Pediatrics and American College of Obstetricians and Gynecologists recommend families donate cord blood for use in public banks in most cases.
 Private banking should be considered for family use when there is a full sibling in the family with a condition that could benefit from cord blood transplantation — as siblings have a 25 percent chance of being a match.
 The academy discourages private storage of cord blood as “biological insurance.”
 Families should discuss the cord blood donation with their doctor well before delivery of the newborn.

 Some Patients Cannot Use Their Own Stored Blood

 Families should also be aware that for some blood cancers and malignancies, such as leukemia, a patient’s own stored blood most likely could not be used for treatment as those blood stem cells would have the same mutation that caused the disease.
-However, there are current clinical trials being performed to treat conditions and diseases such as diabetes, other autoimmune diseases, autism, cerebral palsy, stroke and spinal cord injury could significantly increase the likelihood of using one’s cord blood.
+However, there are currently clinical trials being performed to treat conditions and diseases such as diabetes, other autoimmune diseases, autism, cerebral palsy, stroke, and spinal cord injury could significantly increase the likelihood of using one’s cord blood.